All Episodes

 And we are back, cutting edge of societal evolution.

-Rush Limbaugh here at the Limbo Institute.
+Rush Limbaugh here at the Limbaugh Institute for advanced conservative studies.

-For advanced conservative studies, there are no degrees, there are no graduates because the learning never stops.
+There are no graduates because the learning never stops.

-Randy in Prior Lake Minnesota, I'm glad you called, sir.
+I'm glad you called, sir.

 Welcome.

-Thank you, and terribility to you, Rush.
+Thank you, and terra duro to you, Rush.

 Thank you, sir.

-I uh I've got a request because I know you're a generous man, and I have to apologize.
+I've got a request because I know you're a generous man, and I have to apologize.

 And I would even link to it at my blog.

-You want to link this on the you want me to link this on the free side of my website, make it either video or audio download, maybe maybe text.
+You want to link this on the you want me to link this on the free side of my website, make it either video or audio download, maybe text.

-All right, let me think about that.
+Let me think about that.

-Um they're doing it again, Mr. Snergly.
+They're doing it again, Mr. Snurdly.

-All right, thanks, Russ.
+All right, thanks, Rush.

 I appreciate it.

-Uh, you bet.
+Oh, you bet.

 Hi.

-It's my honor to be able to talk to you.
+Hey, Rush, it's my honor to be able to talk to you.

 And I agree with you on most of the issues.

-Um I am a uh Chinese immigrant.
+I am a Chinese immigrant.

-And I think any kind of communication for a question here because it uh I don't want to get the wrong impression.
+Because I don't want to get the wrong impression.

-I don't want the audience to get the wrong impression, because when you say that that uh we are a Western country governed by the rule of law and the and China's not, uh those of us who have seen things take place in China, it seems like there are a lot of laws.
+Because when you say that we are a Western country governed by the rule of law and China's not, those of us who have seen things take place in China, it seems like there are a lot of laws and that they are oppressive and that the people have to obey them or they're in trouble.

-But China has a lot of law, and but a lot of things are being done through relationship.
+But China has a lot of law, but a lot of things are being done through relationship.

 That's why it's very difficult to deal with China.

-You know, you say the law is this way, a lot of times it doesn't get done strictly by law.
+A lot of times it doesn't get done strictly by law.

-Where are you going with this though?
+Where are you going with this, though?

-Because I we have relationships here too.
+Because we have relationships here, too.

-I think President Wu is doing a wonderful job by come President Bush is inviting him to come here and it's a wonderful thing to expose him to the way uh American people act and work.
+President Bush is inviting him to come here, and it's a wonderful thing to expose him to the way American people act and work.

 So, and because China is a very proud nation, if you force it, and this is the way you have to do, China is not going to deal with you.

-Pardon me, I must interrupt, because I'm not hearing you say things that differ greatly from what I have said about our economic and cultural relationship with China.
+Pardon me, I must interrupt because I'm not hearing you say things that differ greatly from what I have said about our economic and cultural relationship with China.

-So what is it you're disagreeing with me about?
+So, what is it you're disagreeing with me about?

-And I think by consensus.
+And I think by saying that.

 Huh?